LOCATION OF THE

 The NS MHC Team’s clinicians, in consultation with the probation officer, complete the eligibility screening for each of the people referred to the Court.
 The decision to accept an individual into the program is made by consensus after thoughtful, thorough, and frank discussions among the Team members and the Judge.

 The NS Legal Aid defence counsel supports and advocates on behalf of their clients and provides assistance to the Team.
 The Crown attorney is involved in determining initial admission for screening as well as addressing ongoing issues that may affect public safety.
-When a particular individual has complex or unclear symptoms, he or she is referred to the East Coast Forensic Hospital where forensic psychologists and/or psychiatrists are available to provide clarification and/or consultation.
+When an individual has complex or unclear symptoms, they are referred to the East Coast Forensic Hospital where forensic psychologists and/or psychiatrists are available to provide clarification and/or consultation.
 This partnership is vital to assisting the Team in the screening, planning, and management of individuals involved with the Court.

 More Detailed Information About the Court